Our contact form

 Click on the Add to Cart button next to each item you want to order, then click on your shopping cart (which is located in the top right hand corner), and select where you want the order shipped to.
 Our cart goes through Snipcart, which accepts PayPal and all major debit and credit cards.
 Questions about other forms of payment can be found in the Mail Order section below.

 We ship all orders out within 1-3 days.
-Most weeks, we send shipments 2-3 times per week.
-Depending on the order, our shipping costs cover standard First Class, Ground Advantage, Priority, and Media Mail shipping within the U.S. All orders outside the U.S. ship standard International First Class.
+Most weeks, we send shipments at least 3 times per week.
+Depending on the order, our shipping costs cover First Class, Ground Advantage, Priority, and Media Mail shipping within the U.S. All orders outside the U.S. ship standard International First Class.

 Vaguely, yes.
 If you're familiar with our selection and feel like your work would be a good fit, you're welcome to send a sample copy to the PO box above.
-We require a sample copy simply because it's hard to get a good sense of a publication without seeing it physically (we've picked up many things over the years just from looking online or at a pdf and have regretted it nearly every time).
-Please note: Due to our busy schedule and the sheer volume of submissions we receive (hundreds each year!), we will only respond if we decide to pick your submission up.
-We consider zines, chapbooks, micro-press books, literary journals, cassette tapes, LPs, handmade paper goods, and assorted ephemera.
+We require a sample copy simply because it's hard to get a good sense of a publication without seeing it physically.
+Please note: Due to our busy schedule and the sheer volume of submissions we receive (hundreds and hundreds each year!), we will only respond if we decide to pick your submission up and our turnaround time is roughly 3-12 months.
+We consider largely consider zines, but also chapbooks, micro-press books, literary journals, cassette tapes, LPs, handmade paper goods, and assorted ephemera.
 When submitting, please mention your item's wholesale and retail prices, how you found us, and what items/kind of items from our catalog you feel your work is akin to.

 Though we have releases planned deep into the foreseeable future, we're always willing to take a listen.
 Some things to take note of before emailing us, though: like many small labels, we don't make money.
 At best, we break even.
 So, we're really looking for a relationship more than a business transaction.
 Given that, please include with your submission: how you found our label, which of our releases you're excited about, and how you see your music being in conversation with that music.

 Shipping is a tricky one—with so many items, there are thousands of possible shipping-price combinations.
-But, after 15 years (and despite innumerable USPS price hikes), we've got it so most orders are pretty close to their actual shipping cost.
+But, after 15 years (and despite innumerable USPS price hikes), we've fine-tuned our site's shipping calculator so most orders are pretty close to their actual shipping cost.
 One thing to know: our U.S. shipping costs top out at $10.
 That means you can order as much as you'd like and the shipping will never go higher than $10!

 International costs were raised considerably by USPS in recent years, which is largely why our international shipping prices are so expensive.
 We don't want it to be that way!
 But that's truly how much it costs these days (and we're as mad about it as you are).
 To keep costs down when ordering internationally, avoid packs, grab bags, as well as zines and books with high page counts.
+If you're ordering cassettes, note that 2-3 cassettes ship for the same price as 1 cassette, and our shipping calculator takes this into account.
 Do reach out if you need help with this or have particular questions or requests.

-Send us an email with your order info and we can try and troubleshoot.
+Send us a message with your order info and we can try and troubleshoot.
 If it just doesn't seem like it's going to arrive, we're happy to discuss resending or refunding your order.

 (If you're a customer looking for a store in your region that carries Antiquated Future goods, look at the list of stores that we work with on our links page.)